eth-cscs/sarus/doc/config/gpu-hook.rst

 The hook environment also needs to grant visibility to the library and utility of libnvidia-container.

-The following is an example ``OCIHooks`` object enabling the MPI hook:
+The following is an example ``OCIHooks`` object enabling the GPU hook:

 .. code-block:: json